After reading this article, you will be able to Define Plaster and will learn the term Plastering, Cement Plasters & Gypsum Plaster.

-These are homogeneous lean mixture of Portland Cement and sand with water.
-They have been found suitable for all type of plastering work such as Protective and Decorative finishes.
+These are the homogeneous lean mixture of Portland Cement and sand with water.
+They have been found suitable for all type of plastering work such as Protective and Decorative Finishes.

 The most common proportion for Cement Plasters is ( 1:3 ).

 However, the ratio of sand can be increased to as much as 8 like ( 1:8 ) depending upon the nature of construction.

 Cement Plasters are generally applied only in a single coat.
 It is important that the surface of plasters should be kept wet at least for 3 days after its application.